 07740 877 544 email@example.com

-Brian Robertson (my Dad), has been coach painting since the 1960s.
+Brian Robertson (my dad), has been coach painting in Dundee since the 1960s.
 He taught me how to paint and from a young age, I was always around buses and lorries.
-That’s why these type of projects are always enjoyable.
+Coach painting projects are always enjoyable.

 We were approached in 2012 by Taybus Vintage Vehicle Society.
 Proud guardians of Dundee’s famous open top double decker.
-The Volvo Aisla was operated by Tayside Regional Council since 1979 and ended in the loving care of Taybus.
-The enthusiasts wanted to restore the double decker to it’s former glory.
-So, shortly after we met, the team at Taybus got to work sanding the entire bus panels.
+The Volvo Ailsa was operated by Tayside Regional Council since 1979 and ended in the loving care of Taybus.
+The group of enthusiasts wanted to restore the double decker to it’s former glory.
+So, shortly after we met, the team at Taybus got to work sanding the entire bus’ panels.

 Previously painted by Brian, years earlier when he was employed with Tayside Region, the bus deserved a refurbishment.
-Over two to three weeks, the careful coach painting of several layers up to gloss finish, was added before the famous stripes.
-All paint used was coach paint enamel which helped the colour look solid and we knew it would last for years.
+Over two to three weeks, the coach painting of several layers of paint was added before the recognisable stripes.
+All paint used was coach paint enamel which helped the colours look solid.
+We knew it’d last for years.

 Artwork was supplied so that we could replicate the livery as it was originally.
 This involved the painting of the outlined ‘Tayside’ lettering all around the bus.
-Also supplied and installed was legal lettering, carefully formatted to look original.
-These finishing touches make the livery authentic and important to the heritage.
+We also supplied and applied legal lettering, carefully designed by Andrew Macintosh.
+These finishing touches make the livery authentic and important for the double decker’s heritage.

-The bus is still used today and driven to open days and events, bringing a sense of nostalgia.
+The bus is still used and enjoyed.
+It’s driven to open days and events, bringing a sense of nostalgia and winning awards.